 This Mount Teide excursion is an incredible experience but it is a slog and you do need a good level of fitness.
 The altitude is very tiring and makes climbing progress quite slow.

 Mount Teide is just one of many fantastic Tenerife attractions.
-For a relaxing and enjoyable holiday in the sun, it is vital to book high-quality Tenerife accommodation.
+Although there are a lot of places where to stay in Tenerife, for a relaxing and enjoyable holiday in the sun, it is vital to book high-quality Tenerife accommodation.
 Book your accommodation at Catalonia Hotels & Resorts for fun-filled and relaxing holidays beside the sea.
 Choose one of our hotels, Catalonia Las Vegas, Catalonia Oro Negro or Catalonia Punta del Rey, to ensure your visit to Tenerife is an unforgettable experience with all the comforts you expect.